• Recipes

 • Put water in a pot and bring it to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

 • Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Alternatively, if you don't mind a few fine bonito flakes remaining, you can simply use a fine-mesh strainer.
 Bonito dashi is now ready.

-• Crack egg into a small bowl and beat it.
-Trim the base of mitsuba, separate the leaves, and cut the stems into ⅘-inch (2 cm) pieces.
+• Crack the egg into a small bowl and beat it.
+Trim the base of the mitsuba, separate the leaves, and cut the stems into ¾-inch (2 cm) pieces.

 • Return the bonito dashi to the pot and bring it to a boil.
 Once boiling, reduce the heat to low, and add salt and light soy sauce.

-• Gradually pour the beaten egg into the pot, ensuring even distribution.
-Once you are certain the egg mixture has cooked, gently stir it.
+• Gradually drizzle the beaten egg into the pot, distributing it evenly.
+Once the egg has set, gently stir it.

-• Turn off the heat and then add the mitsuba leaves and stems.
+• Remove from the heat and add the mitsuba leaves and stems.

 Notes